lalithadsuresh/AlbumWallGenerator/README.md

 # If you're curious :)

-This is what my generated album wall looks like!
+This is what my generated album wall looks like - please feel free to reach out if you see any albums on here that you love!

 ![Lalith's Album Wall](client/playlist_generator/public/album2.png)